nik786/kube-learn/LINKEDLN/link-ques-02.md

 ALB: Best suited for HTTP/HTTPS traffic with advanced routing, URL path-based routing, and SSL termination.
 NLB: Ideal for handling TCP/UDP traffic with high performance and low latency, especially for non-HTTP traffic.

-11. can you write docker file where Linux env condition deploy static webserver
-# Use an official Nginx image as the base
-FROM nginx:latest

-# Set the working directory
-WORKDIR /usr/share/nginx/html

-# Copy static website files to the web server's root directory
-COPY ./static-site/ .

-# Expose port 80 for the web server
-EXPOSE 80

-# Start Nginx web server
-CMD ["nginx", "-g", "daemon off;"]

 12. Is it possible to run any VM in AWS without creating any EC2 instance ?

 No, it is not possible to run a virtual machine (VM) in AWS without creating an EC2 instance, as EC2 (Elastic Compute Cloud) is the service that provides VM-like compute resources in AWS.
 If you need to run VMs, you must create EC2 instances.